 When I looked in the mirror… I was extremely happy with the results.
 Dr. Abide had basically reconstructed my smile from the ground up, giving me back my trademark.

 How Long Do Dental Implants Last?

 When dental implants are placed by a qualified and experienced professional, they gradually fuse to the jawbone and become a permanent part of your mouth.
-As a result, they are considered a lifelong investment that should never need to be replaced.
-However, the restorations that are placed on top of implants—whether this is a crown, bridge, or denture—are prone to gradual wear and tear over time.
-With this in mind, you may eventually need to replace your restoration after several years.
+As a result, they are considered a lifelong investment that should never need to be replaced if maintained with proper dental care, including good oral hygiene, throughout your life.
+The restorations that are placed on top of implants—whether this is a crown, bridge, or denture—can undergo gradual wear and tear over time, and as a result, you may need to replace your restoration after about 10 years.
+Dr. Abide will typically use a screw-retained implant crown or bridge in case a new restoration is needed in the future.
 To ensure your dental implant restorations last for as long as possible, Dr. Abide will help you understand how to care for them and what steps you can take to prolong their lifespan.